-This filter precompensates input data to the cosine DAC for the $\sin(x)/x$ roll-off characteristic inherent in the DAC's output spectrum.
-This allows wide bandwidth signals, such as QPSK, to be output from the DAC without appreciable amplitude variations as a function of frequency.
-The inverse sinc function can be bypassed to significantly reduce power consumption, especially at higher clock speeds.
+The inverse sinc function precompensates input data to both DACs for the $\sin(x)/x$ roll-off characteristic inherent in the DAC's output spectrum.
+This allows wide bandwidth signals (such as QPSK) to be output from the DACs without appreciable amplitude variations as a function of frequency.
+The inverse sinc function can be bypassed to reduce power consumption significantly, especially at higher clock speeds.
+When the Q DAC is configured as a control DAC, the inverse sinc function does not apply to the Q path.

-Inverse sinc is engaged by default and is bypassed by bringing the bypass inverse sinc bit high in Control Register 20 hex, as noted in Table 9.
+Inverse sinc is engaged by default and is bypassed by bringing the bypass inverse sinc bit high in Control Register 20 hex, as noted in Table 8.